grafana/grafana/README.md

 Writing & watching frontend tests (we have two test runners)

 - jest for all new tests that do not require browser context (React+more)
-   - start watcher: `npm run jest`
+   - Start watcher: `npm run jest`
+   - Jest will run all test files that end with the name ".jest.ts"
 - karma + mocha is used for testing angularjs components.
+We do want to migrate these test to jest over time (if possible).
-  - start watcher: `npm run karma`
+  - Start watcher: `npm run karma`
+  - Karma+Mocha runs all files that end with the name "_specs.ts".

 ## Contribute